Vauxhall Corsa-e hatchback review

 The Vauxhall Corsa-e is an accomplished entry into the EV market but it's a shame Vauxhall - a brand known for its value - couldn't make it less expensive.
 Even the closely related Peugeot e-208 feels more upmarket, and buyers can choose the stylish Honda e or sporty MINI Electric for around the same price, along with bigger EVs like the MG ZS EV and Nissan Leaf.

 Unlike the regular Corsa, the Corsa-e has an 18-cell module battery pack positioned under its front and rear seats.
-With a capacity of 50kWh, this can propel the electric Corsa for up to 209 miles, according to Vauxhall, but a range of 150-170 miles is more likely in normal conditions.
+With a capacity of 50kWh, this can propel the electric Corsa for up to 222 miles, according to Vauxhall, but a range of 150-170 miles is more likely in normal conditions.
 This is on a par with the Peugeot e-208 (with an identical battery and motor) and quite a bit more than the Honda e (137 miles) and MINI Electric (145 miles), but the Renault ZOE trumps them all with a 245-mile range.
 The Vauxhall's official range was improved slightly (up from 209 miles) in late 2021, thanks to optimisation of the car's heating system, transmission and low rolling resistance tyres.

 The Corsa-e can be charged at up to 100kW using public rapid-charging stations, with a 15-80% top-up taking around 30 minutes.
 A 7.4kW 'Mode 3' cable comes as standard, along with a 2.3kW cable for charging from a three-pin socket.
 A 3.4kW 'Mode 2' cable for speedier home charging will also be offered as an option.
 Using a 7.4kW wallbox an overnight charge takes around 7.5 hours.